 - Jumpstart is one of the best clearinghouses for financial literacy available at present.
 Since the Pennsylvania Credit Union Association is a member of Jumpstart, credit unions are welcomed to visit its website at www.jumpstart.org for appropriate information.

 - Biz Kid$ - Helping Kids Make and Manage Money

 Biz Kid$ is a financial literacy initiative launched nationally in January 2008 that teaches kids about money and business.
 The initiative includes a TV series, free classroom curriculum, outreach activities, a website and a monthly on-line newsletter targeting children 9 – 16 years old.
 It is the first national public television series promoting financial education for elementary and middle school students.
 The National Credit Union Foundation is responsible for fundraising, outreach and administrative responsibilities for Biz Kid$.
 The Foundation's involvement solidifies the commitment that America’s credit unions have to educating our youth in the skills necessary to be financially literate.
-Click here for the Support Biz Kid$ page.
+Click here for more information about Biz Kid$.

 - NEFE (National Endowment of Financial Education) has a free teacher's guide and student curriculum available for high school financial education.
 If you wish to order these materials, contact Ms. Lenel Knight at firstname.lastname@example.org, or call 303-224-3511.

 - FoolProof National teaches life skills, not just work skills.
 It is training for young and/or entry-level workers with limited experience in safely navigating the free enterprise system.

 - Accel Members Financial Counseling provides education and debt management counseling to individuals and families in an effort to improve financial literacy and condition.

 - Small credit unions engaged in strategic planning, technology, marketing and debit card development